karl-cardenas-coding/StorageProject/README.md

 For starters, I am on a Mac using iMac Sierra Version 10.12.6 so some of the commands may differ from machine to machine.
 Open your CLI and type in the df (disk free) command which will show you the amount of space available on the machine you are using.
 I would recommend using -H at the end of the command which stands for “human-readable” and this will provie you a general idea of how much space is available on your machine.
 In this scenario, I will be actually using -k because I want to see the data in kilobytes which will eventually be converted into gigabytes.

 ```
+df -H

+or

 df -k
 ```
 ## Building the script in BASH

 First you may create a directory.
 I will name my new directory hardwaretest and create a file named example.sh.
-Vim is a text editor that is used in the CLI.
+Vim is a text editor that is used in the CLI and where you will actually start writing your script.

 ```
 $ mkdir hardwaretest